 Sure, you could wash down your wild salmon dinner with a pint of pilsner and feel perfectly content, but you’d be missing out on the full potential that salmon has to pair up with beer.
 As a fatty fish with bold flavor and hearty texture, wild salmon can hold up to more pronounced beers.
 Try a cold saison to balance out a fillet of smoked salmon; the zesty, flavorful notes of the beer will be a nice foil to the richer, deeper notes in the salmon.
 For salmon cooked more delicately, white beers with hints of lemon rind are smooth and refreshing accompaniment to your dish.

 Wild salmon gives you lots of options when it comes to wine pairing.
 Think fuller-bodied white wines.
 If your salmon dish is made up of classic fish-friendly components like fresh herbs, lemon, and garlic (and even a splash of white wine), try pairing it with an unoaked chardonnay from Burgundy.
-You can’t go wrong with a rosé either.
+You can’t go wrong with a rosé or sparkling wine either.

 If you’re smoking or curing your salmon for a cocktail party, bust out your martini glasses — a classic gin or vodka martini is an excellent accompaniment to the saltiness of salmon hors d’oeuvres, whether the martini is served with olives, cucumbers, or a twist of lemon.
 For those of your guests who aren’t drinking alcohol, an icy cucumber mint lemonade is a refreshing choice against the salty, savory salmon snacks.